mvanrongen/corestats-in-r_tidyverse/docs/cs1-practical-one_sample_t_test.md

 <img src="cs1-practical-one_sample_t_test_files/figure-html/cs1-one-sample-qqplot-normal-dist-1.png" width="672" />

 These two graphs relate to 200 data points that have been drawn from a normal distribution.
-Even here you can see that the points do not all lie perfectly on the diagonal line in the QQ plot, and a certain amount of deviation at the top and bottom of the graph can happen just by chance (if I were to draw a different set of point then the graph would look slightly different).
+Even here you can see that the points do not all lie perfectly on the diagonal line in the QQ plot, and a certain amount of deviation at the top and bottom of the graph can happen just by chance (if I were to draw a different set of points then the graph would look slightly different).

 <img src="cs1-practical-one_sample_t_test_files/figure-html/cs1-one-sample-qqplot-uniform-dist-1.png" width="672" />